krauss/numb2word/README.md

 ## NuToWor 1.0.0  :one::two::three: :arrow_right: :bust_in_silhouette::speech_balloon:

 #### What is it?

 A simple JAVA library to translate whole numbers to their written form.
-Check out the [table](#Available-languages) to see what languages are a available.
+Check out the table below to see what languages are available.

 #### How to use